This article applies to England, Wales and Scotland.

 If you are considering your options, a few things are worth knowing.
 Time limits still apply: most claims must begin with ACAS early conciliation within three months minus one day of the issue.
 The backlog does not extend your deadline.

 Starting with a clear understanding of your rights and the strength of your position can make a significant difference, whether you end up settling, going to tribunal, or resolving things informally.
-For complex cases involving discrimination or whistleblowing, you may want to speak with a solicitor.

 For guidance on your specific situation, including eligibility and next steps, try our free assessment.
 Learn more about our claims packages, or create a free account to get started.